IPS-LMU/octra/libs/README.md

 npm install --legacy-peer-deps && npm run build:libs
 ```

-3. Now go to you project folder and run
+3. Now go to your project folder and run

 ```shell
 npm install --legacy-peer-deps "../octra/dist/libs/<library_name>"
 ```

-If you change something in the libraries and run `npm run build` again, the changes are automatically available in your project.
+If you change something in the libraries and run `npm run build:libs` again, the changes are automatically available in your project.

 # Dependency graph